 - Victim Compensation Victims of the unlawful activity that has given rise to forfeiture may submit a claim for compensation - Cost Recovery Funds may be used for cost recovery to the Crown.
-Although the Crown is entitled to recover its costs first, the practice to date has been to compensate victims first - Grants Funds remaining after cost recovery and victim compensation may be disbursed via grants for programs to assist victims or prevent victimization.
+Although the Crown is entitled to recover its costs first, the practice to date has been to compensate victims first

+• Grants - Funds remaining after victim compensation and cost recovery may be disbursed via grants for programs to assist victims or prevent victimization.